The Science of Communication: What Builds Connection and What Breaks It

 This doesn't mean you should seek confrontation.
 There will be no need.
 Instead, partners simply need to feel comfortable openly communicating uncertainties, pet peeves, annoyances, and listening with curiosity (not defensiveness) when your partner shares concerns.
 That doesn’t mean these conversations will be completely comfortable.
 In fact, some will feel a bit awkward.
 You’ll want to avoid them.
 Don’t.

 Here’s where the research gets a little weird.
 A study found that when couples avoided an argument they felt better that day (Birdie et al., 2015).
 That sounds like a GREAT reason to avoid conflict.
 However, before your embrace your conflict avoiding tendencies, the researchers also found that the next day, those who skipped the argument had worse psychological well-being and increased cortisol (which causes issues like weight gain, mood swings, and trouble sleeping).
 Not good.
-Similarly, when couples avoided important potentially conflict-inducing topics like their relationship’s future they reported worse communication, were less happy, and were less dedicated to their relationship 7 weeks later (Clifford et al., 2017).
-Really not good.

 The conversations we avoid now, make the relationship worse later.